CTFJournal/ctfjournal.github.io/README.md

 As a cybersecurity learner, I acknowledge, especially for beginners, solving cybersecurity challenges can be quite difficult.
-My goal in creating this blog was to aid others and to enhance my own expertise in this particular domain
+My goal in creating this blog was to bring a small contribution to the community of cyber enthusiasts and at the same time enhance my own expertise in this particular domain

 I consider it essential to comprehend the entire process to become a skilled cybersecurity professional.
 Although I have successfully tackled various challenges, I am still learning and eager to share my experiences and insights through regularly updated blog content, including step-by-step guides.